 Generalized epilepsy is caused by abnormal electrical activity on both sides of the brain at the same time.
 Focal epilepsy is caused by abnormal electrical activity in only 1 part of the brain.1,2

-2 major types of epilepsy seizures
+What are the 2 major types of seizures with epilepsy?

 Within these 2 main types, there are many different names that describe the kinds of epilepsy.
 These terms are used to describe seizures more precisely:1,2